 Do Not Put Your Entire Business in the Hands of Weird Digital Neurons

 I recently listened to Professor Michael Wooldridge's Faraday Lecture, This Is Not the AI That We Were Promised.
-It mostly confirmed my stance on modern AI models.
+It mostly matched my view.
+Current models are not rational minds in the classical sense.
+But the wrong takeaway from that is that the output is useless.
+Useful is not the issue.
+Reliability under the wrong setup is.

 With weak setup, you get confident nonsense.
 With good setup, you get leverage.
-As both models and harnesses improve, the quality keeps moving up.
+That is why process matters more than philosophy here.

 Use AI hard.
 Trust AI carefully.

-If you are a non-technical founder, your goal is not to pick a side in an AI religion war.
-Your goal is to ship, avoid preventable mistakes, and build leverage.
+If you are a non-technical founder, your job is not to pick a side in an AI ideology war.
+Your job is to decide where AI gets to act on its own, where it needs review, and where it should stay out altogether.

 Today, AI sits in the middle.
 It is not a toy.
 It is not autonomous intelligence either.
 It is a capable, inconsistent tool that gets better when your setup gets better.